coolq4s/server-lnx/README.md

 > [!ATTENTION]
-This `repo` is used for my local machine, if you used for other machine, run with carefully
+This `repo` is used for my local machine, if you used for other machine, run with carefully.

 > If you don't know about this you can skip this `repo`